Muskham School is a fully inclusive school which welcomes all pupils, including those with special educational needs or disabilities.

 For more detail please refer to the Muskham Primary School SEND policy and Local Offer below.

-Mrs Bradley can help with any questions or concerns you have regarding a Special Needs diagnosis, intervention programmes and provision both in school and out.
+Mrs Atkinson can help with any questions or concerns you have regarding a Special Needs diagnosis, intervention programmes and provision both in school and out.